xdmushui/partner-center-sdk/develop/get-confirmation-of-customer-consent.md

 # [REST](#tab/rest)

-To confirm or re-confirm that a customer has accepted the Microsoft Cloud Agreement, create a new **Agreement** resource with the relevant certification information.
+Create a new **Agreement** resource with the relevant certification information.

 **Request syntax**